 - Report your injury to your supervisor immediately

-- Your supervisor along with your HR Representative must complete a Vermont State Employee's Workers' Compensation Report online as soon as possible, but no later than 72 hours following the injury.
-Your completed Report will be transmitted to PMA.
+- Your supervisor must complete a Vermont State Employee's Workers' Compensation Report online as soon as possible, but no later than 72 hours following the injury.
+Your completed report will be transmitted to PMA.
 An adjuster from PMA will be contacting you to discuss the claim.

 - Call or email Risk Management to discuss any safety concerns who will discuss with PMA's loss control department for follow up.

 Who should report the injury?

 An online first report of injury must be filled out by the injured employee’s supervisor.
 Supervisors will receive guidance from Risk Management or the Department of Human Resources representative assigned to his/her agency or department on how to submit the form, up until the time at which he/she is comfortable doing so without assistance.